 Lorain County Community College believes that all individuals should learn to read with comprehension, to write with clarity, to speak with precision, to listen with discrimination and to think critically and analytically with the capacity to apply knowledge.
 The education of the whole person and strengthening of literacy should occur throughout educational experiences.

 Students seeking the associate of arts or associate of science degree must complete the appropriate general education/transfer module requirements as specified on this page.
-The transfer module may be completed independently of degree requirements as follows: ENGL 161 three, six semester hours representing two disciplines of social sciences, six (6) semester hours representing two disciplines of arts and humanities, six (6) semester hours of science including at least one lab course, and three (3) semester hours of mathematics, plus additional courses from the list below to complete a block of at least 36 semester hours.
+The transfer module may be completed independently of degree requirements as follows: ENGL 161 three, six semester hours representing two disciplines of social sciences, six semester hours representing two disciplines of arts and humanities, six semester hours of science including at least one lab course, and three semester hours of mathematics, plus additional courses from the list below to complete a block of at least 36 semester hours.
 Upon completion of the above, the student’s transcript will designate transfer module completed.
 Students pursuing applied degrees are encouraged to elect courses from the following general education/transfer module list (credit hours are listed in parenthesis at the end of each course title).

 General Education Outcomes

-General Education Purpose Statement (Beginning fall 2009)
+General Education Purpose Statement

 Through its general education program, Lorain County Community College provides the student with the knowledge, understanding and skills that our society expects from any college-educated individual.
 General education introduces the student to academic disciplines and fosters critical thinking, rigorous investigation and effective communication.
 The experience of general education is valuable because it helps the student to: